-When I was a kid, all girls in 7th & 8th grade were enrolled in home economics to learn cooking and sewing basics.
-No choice but I'm glad I had this experience.
-I guess they wanted to make sure we would make good little housewives someday.
-In 9th grade we were encouraged to continue in advanced home economics to learn more in-depth housekeeping skills.
+When I was in 7th & 8th grade, all girls were enrolled in home economics to learn cooking and sewing basics.
+We were not given a choice, and I'm thankful for the experience.
+However in 9th grade, although we were encouraged to continue in advanced home economics to learn more in-depth housekeeping skills, I longed for more.

 Coloring inside the lines was never my forte.
 I thrived on different.

 It was in welding class that I witnessed the power of a small concentrated fire.
 The flame shooting from the torch ripped one piece of metal apart and seamed two others together.
-It was lethal and yet mending.
+It was lethal, yet mending.
 Whoever controlled the flame, controlled the outcome.

-We have a little flame.
-It rests inside our mouths.
-Our tongue.
+We have a little flame that rests inside our mouths, our tongue.